jaredszajkowski/jaredszajkowski.github.io/content/post/cleaning-bloomberg-excel-export/index.md

 2. Convert the 7th row to become column headings
 3. Rename column 2 to "Close" to represent the closing price
 4. Remove column 3, as we are not concerned about volume
-5. Make the name of the excel worksheet "data"
+5. Export to excel and make the name of the excel worksheet "data"

 ## Assumptions